How did you come to be an entrepreneur?

 A brief description of the major awards won by your company.

-What advice would you give to other businesswomen who want to thrive in a male-dominated industry and deal with the typical and stereotype people?
+What advice would you give to other businesswomen who want to thrive in a male-dominated industry?